MatijaBas/Premier_league_stats/README.md

 Used development tools in Google Chrome to check how the website would look in different devices.
 Also used it to try different style and ideas.

 ### Problems and bugs:
-- I have problem with table that contains all data, I try to make table with 7 rows and columns and add a previous and next button.
+- I have problem with table that contains all data, I tried to make table with 7 rows and columns and add a previous and next button.
-I am unhappy because didn't made it how I originaly tought but the table that I make at the end is good aswell.
+I am unhappy because didn't made it how I originaly tought but the table that I made at the end is good aswell.
 - There is still few problems with responsiveness because composite Chart is not responsive.
 - Had a problem with data format, because it was season not one year.Fix it at the end.
-- My mentor pointed out that the some part of code was not formatted correctly with the Bootstrap divs and rows
+- My mentor pointed out that some part of code was not formatted correctly with the Bootstrap divs and rows
     - To fix this I re watched some videos and took in what my mentor said to make my code clean and work more effectively

 ## Deployment